-A recent study by Statista found, 63% of product searches by consumers worldwide start on Amazon, followed by 48% on search engines and by 33% of searches that start on retailer sites and 25% on other marketplaces.
+A recent study by Statista found, 63% of product searches by consumers worldwide start on Amazon, followed by 48% on search engines and by 33% of searches that start on retailer sites, and 25% on other marketplaces.

-As customers turn to retailers and marketplaces’ to find the products they’re looking for, taking a Search Engine Optimisation (short: SEO) approach is the first step to optimising your listings for getting found.
-The tricky part is that each reseller sets their own criterias for what makes a relevant result.
+As customers turn to retailers and marketplaces’ to find the products they’re looking for, taking a Search Engine Optimisation, (short: SEO) approach is the first step to optimizing your listings for getting found.
+The tricky part is that each reseller sets their own criteria for what makes a relevant result.

 Get started by digging deeper into how your key online reseller search rankings work.
 Most larger marketplaces and resellers have resources available to help you with this.
-Smaller retailers you can ask for insights on how their search works.
+Smaller retailers, you can ask for insights on how their search works.

-It is recommended to make the product title descriptive by including your brand name, a clear description of your product and, if applicable, specify the color, mention key ingredients/measurements/materials and clarify the size and quantity of your product.
-Of course, it’s important to make sure you have correct spelling, capitalization and highlight the best features of your product.
+It is recommended to make the product title descriptive by including your brand name, a clear description of your product, and, if applicable, specify the color, mention key ingredients/measurements/materials, and clarify your product’s size and quantity.
+Of course, it’s important to make sure you have correct spelling, capitalization, and highlight your product’s best features.

 During the past few years, rich content has grown in popularity.
 It’s no longer sufficient to provide basic product information.
-Consumers now expect videos, animated content and other elements of information to get inspired.
-Brands that do not provide this, have a disadvantage compared to competitors.
+Consumers now expect videos, animated content, and other elements of information to get inspired.
+Brands that do not provide this have a disadvantage compared to competitors.

 Reviews and Ratings

-If you look at a typical marketplace, you’ll often notice that the top ranked products have many reviews.
+If you look at a typical marketplace, you’ll often notice that the top-ranked products have many reviews.

 Learn how you can collaborate with the reseller to gain more reviews.
 Retailers and marketplaces often use Product Review platforms.
 By figuring out how you can gain more reviews and responding to reviews on those platforms, you can affect your ranking.

-Category and subcategory pages on e-commerce sites account for about 50% of organic traffic outside of the homepage.
-Using appropriate categories not only enhances the consumer experience but also makes it easier for your products to be found by search engines.
-There are many tools out there that might be helpful for you to get ideas on how to categorise your products, for example Google Product Taxonomy.
+Category and subcategory pages on e-commerce sites account for about 50% of organic traffic outside the homepage.
+Using appropriate categories enhances the consumer experience and makes it easier for search engines to find your products.
+There are many tools out there that might help you get ideas on how to categorize your products, for example, Google Product Taxonomy.

 But there are things you can do to keep in control.
-Building a good relationship with resellers is step one, monitoring your product findability on their sites another.
+Building a good relationship with resellers is step one, monitoring your product findability on their sites.
 Together they can become a powerful sales driver for your business.